SymfonyCasts/symfony7/sfcasts/render-form.md

 ## Testing our Form

 Finally, it's time to test our form.
-Fill out the form and hit that "Create" button!
+Fill it out with some fun data and hit that "Create" button!
 Did it work?!

 As of now, we're not doing anything with the submitted data internally — no